Hannoyn/Hannoyn/README.md

-A math addict who also happens to enjoys coding and world building.
+A Math student who enjoys experimenting and coding stuff with c++

 <!---
 Hannoyn/Hannoyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.